 "That would be From Here to Eternity, Perry," she electronically coos.
 "Would you like me to read you a little bit about the movie including the names of the actors and inside dope on which ones hated each other?"

 Isn't that wonderful?
-Siri wants to do even more than I asked for extra credit.
+Siri wants to do even more than I asked her to do.
+She wants to earn extra credit.
 Where do I meet a Siri in real life?

 I don't imagine there's any guy in the free world other than those who are psychologically normal who hasn't asked Siri at one time or other "Siri, are you hot?"

 Unfortunately her response is a clipped "I can't answer that."
-Is it too damn much to expect Apple to program her to say "Yes, I am very hot and I love you, Perry!?"
-Microsoft, please take note.
+Is it too damn much to expect Apple to program her to say "Yes, I am very hot and I want you to fuck me, Perry?!"